 You’re welcome to bring your dog to the patio at the Steam Room.
 In fact, almost everyone in town seems to have a large, lovable dog!
-We love many animals, so personally we’re very happy if you bring your parrot, Flemish rabbit, lemur or quokka into town too.
-No, not the meerkat!
+We love many animals, so personally we’re very happy if you bring your parrot, Flemish rabbit or lemur into town too.

 An old favourite of Marie and I is Pie pizza restaurant, which is a good place to finish up at after, say, seeing a play or musical at nearby Theatre 3.
 It’s been a while since we’ve been to Pie, but if I remember rightly their pizza is something approaching Pizza Hut.
 Which is never a bad thing.
 Only it has a much nicer ambience of course.

 There are very enjoyable, quality coffee and tea [plus food] alternative hangout cafes, like Tiger Lilly (a long term staple with us) or Locals Cafe, which we’ve recently discovered.
 ‘Toast’ is diamond too, with a nice, artsy vibe in there and huge portions of delicious fare.

 Our tip for best diner (so far) is the old fashioned and delightfully comfortable and friendly ‘Station Cafe’ outside of the town.

 Restaurants we want to try include Fifth Season, Pasta Pasta, Nantuckets, Prohibition Kitchen…too many to mention!!